 Kuala Lumpur Weather

-Climate and weather in KL
+Climate and weather in KL0

-Shielded by mountainous valleys in several directions, Kuala Lumpur’s weather is relatively cooler than most other places in Malaysia, with temperatures that fluctuate between 29°C - 35°C during the day, and 26°C - 29°C at night.
+Shielded by mountainous valleys in several directions, weather in Kuala Lumpur is relatively cooler than most other places in Malaysia, with temperatures that fluctuate between 29°C - 35°C during the day, and 26°C - 29°C at night.
 It may get a little chilly after heavy rain, but the city is one of the least affected states by monsoon winds coming from the east or west.
 Plus you’ll love the fact that bad climate will not affect most explorations of the city, with covered walkways, lots of entertainment complexes and public transport providing shelter from the worst of Kuala Lumpur weather.

 Best Time to Visit Kuala Lumpur